-There has been a lot of to and fro in the media about Donald Trump’s signature since that now famous tweet by J.K.
+There has been a lot of to and fro in the media about Donald Trump’s signature ever since that now famous tweet by J.K.
 Rowling.

 Websites like Huffington Post and Mashable had a field day discussing JK Rowlings’ tweet about Donald Trump’s large signature in which she said: “ I didn’t believe in graphology until about three minutes ago.”